I'm Goin' to Praiseland: Plot

 During an ice cream social at church, Ned Flanders reunites with Rachel Jordan, a woman he met after hearing her and her Christian rock band sing at church after suffering the loss of his wife Maude.
-Rachel decides to stay with Ned for the night, but leaves after waking up to find Ned, who she notices has not gotten over Maude's death, cutting her hair to resemble Maude's.
+Rachel decides to stay with Ned for the night, but leaves after waking up to find Ned, whom she notices has not gotten over Maude's death, cutting her hair to resemble Maude's.
 Ned asks the Simpson family to help him forget about Maude by throwing away everything in the house that reminds him of her except for a sketchbook.
 Ned looks through her many sketches until he finds designs for a Christian theme park, called Praiseland.
 With the encouragement of his sons and the Simpsons, he decides to fulfill Maude's dream by building a Christian theme park in her honor.

-When Praiseland first opens, the locals are turned off by its overly wholesomeness and depart until a mask of Maude's face appears in front of a statue honoring her.
-Believing they are witnessing a miracle, the townspeople gather to watch the mask float around briefly until Principal Skinner collapses near the statue, writhes and experiences a vision of Heaven.
-The park-goers then immediately decide to experience their own visions of Heaven from the statue; with the Simpsons encouraging Ned to donate the extra money from these proceedings to the local orphanage.
+When Praiseland first opens, the locals are turned off by its overt wholesomeness (with rollercoaster rides being interrupted by lengthy Bible readings and attendees only able to use their faith to play arcade games) and depart until a souvenir mask of Maude's face floats in front of a statue honoring her.
+Believing they are witnessing a miracle, the townspeople gather to watch until Principal Skinner collapses near the statue, writhes and experiences a vision of Heaven.
+The park-goers then immediately decide to experience their own visions of Heaven from the statue with the Simpsons encouraging Ned to donate the extra money from these proceedings to the local orphanage.

 Ned explains to his children this is God's will until he notices Homer trying to work the gas grill at a concession stand.
 He then discovers a gas line near Maude's statue is leaking, causing everyone to inhale the fumes, which explains the visions.
 He finds out from the utility company that the gas is dangerous and tries to shut the place down, but Homer points out that Praiseland has brought everyone together.
 The joy is short-lived when Homer spots two orphans lighting candles near the leaking gas, forcing him and Ned to tackle them before an explosion can happen.
 The townspeople believe Ned and Homer assaulted the children and the former is forced to shut down Praiseland.
 Rachel, now in a wig to cover the Maude hair, returns to accept a date from Ned.
 That night, they get rid of Maude's imprint on Ned's bed and make plans for another date.